agsb/keebngsl/README.md

 ## AI Overview (edited)

-Question the Google IA about "best layout for space, afp, euk, hym, icj, nlvq, obg, rswz, tdx in a 9 keys numeric keypad", it proposed as design consideration placing "Space" on the 5-key (center) allows for easy access with the index finger/thumb, mimicking the central positioning of the spacebar in normal typing.
+Question the Google IA about "best layout for space, afp, euk, hym, icj, nlvq, obg, rswz, tdx in a 9 keys numeric keypad", it proposed as design consideration placing "space" on the 5-key (center) allows for easy access with the index finger/thumb, mimicking the central positioning of the spacebar in normal typing.
 Not much for new design.

 | | | |
 | --- | --- | --- |